The Farm

 Flowers

 Being flower farmers is one of the most rewarding jobs here on the farm.
-Every season provides its own harvest of beautiful flowers—acres and acres of flowers in our fields, delicate and exotic blooms in our greenhouses and one-of-a kind tulips and lilies during winter in an 1865 fieldstone basement.
-So many flowers call Wolf Pine Hollow home, including tulips, dahlias, sunflowers, cosmos, zinnia, gladioli, marigolds, snapdragons, lisianthus and even a ridge of lavender.
+Every season provides its own harvest of beautiful flowers—acres and acres of flowers in our fields and one-of-a kind tulips and lilies during winter in an 1865 fieldstone basement.
+So many flowers call Wolf Pine Hollow home, including tulips, dahlias, sunflowers, peonies and even a ridge of lavender.
 With our flowers available at our farm store, cutting gardens and cut-your-own events, as well as at local retailers, there are many opportunities for you to enjoy nature’s blooms.

 One of the more fun ways to interact with our flowers is through photography.
 Whether you’re an amateur looking to capture a fun family outing or a professional photographer searching for that perfect shot, our flower events are the perfect chance to set up great photo opportunities.